microsoft/fluentui/packages/react-hooks/README.md

 Its two required parameters are the `controlledValue` (the current value of the control in the controlled state), and the `defaultUncontrolledValue` (for the uncontrolled state).
 Optionally, you may pass a third `onChange` callback to be notified of any changes triggered by the control.

-The return value will be a setter function that will set the internal state in the unctrolled state, and invoke the onChange callback if present.
+The return value will be a setter function that will set the internal state in the uncontrolled state, and invoke the `onChange` callback if present.

 See [React docs](https://reactjs.org/docs/uncontrolled-components.html) about the distinction between controlled and uncontrolled components.